-Sales outside the U.S. comprised 23% of our total revenue in 2023.
-As a result, our business is subject to various risks associated with doing business internationally and these risks may differ in each jurisdiction where we operate depending on the particular product or service we offer in the jurisdiction.
+Sales outside the U.S. comprised 24% of our total revenue in 2024.
+As a result, our business is subject to various risks associated with doing business internationally and these risks may differ in each jurisdiction where we operate.
 In addition, many of our employees, suppliers, job functions and facilities are located outside the U.S. Accordingly, our future results could be harmed by a variety of factors including:

-- changes in specific country or region political, economic or other conditions; - · trade protection measures; - · data privacy and consumer protection laws and regulations; - · antitrust and competition laws; - · difficulty in staffing and managing widespread operations; - · differing labor, intellectual property protection and technology standards and regulations; - business licensing requirements or other requirements relating to making foreign direct investments, which could increase our cost of doing business in certain jurisdictions, prevent us from entering certain markets, increase our operating costs or lead to penalties or restrictions; - difficulties associated with repatriating cash generated or held abroad in a tax-efficient manner; - · implementation of exchange controls; - geopolitical instability, including terrorism and war and international conflict, including the Russia-Ukraine war and the Israel-Palestine conflict; - · foreign currency changes; - · increased travel, infrastructure, legal and compliance costs of multiple international locations;
+- · changes in specific country or region political, economic or other conditions; - · trade protection measures; - · data privacy and consumer protection laws and regulations; - antitrust and competition laws; - · difficulty in staffing and managing widespread operations; - differing labor, intellectual property protection and technology standards and regulations;

-- · foreign laws and regulatory requirements; - · terrorist activity, natural disasters, pandemics and other catastrophic events; - restrictions on the import and export of technologies; - · difficulties in enforcing contracts and collecting accounts receivable; - longer payment cycles; - · failure to meet quality standards for outsourced work; - unfavorable tax rules; - · the presence and acceptance of varying level of business corruption in international markets; and - · varying business practices in foreign countries.
+- business licensing requirements or other requirements relating to making foreign direct investments, which could increase our cost of doing business in certain jurisdictions, prevent us from entering certain markets, increase our operating costs or lead to penalties or restrictions; - difficulties associated with repatriating cash generated or held abroad in a tax-efficient manner; - · implementation of exchange controls; - · geopolitical instability, including terrorism and war and international conflict; - · foreign currency changes; - increased travel, infrastructure, legal and compliance costs of multiple international locations; - foreign laws and regulatory requirements; - terrorist activity, natural disasters, pandemics and other catastrophic events; - · restrictions on the import and export of technologies; - · difficulties in enforcing contracts and collecting accounts receivable; - · longer payment cycles; - · failure to meet quality standards for outsourced work; - unfavorable tax rules: - the presence and acceptance of varying levels of business corruption in international markets; and - · varying business practices in foreign countries.

-We earn revenue, pay expenses, own assets and incur liabilities in countries using currencies other than the U.S. dollar, including among others the British pound, the Australian dollar, the Canadian dollar, the Argentine peso, the Chilean peso, the Euro, the New Zealand dollar, the Costa Rican colon, the Singapore dollar, the Brazilian real and the Indian rupee.
-Because our consolidated financial statements are presented in U.S. dollars, we must translate revenue, income and expenses, as well as assets and liabilities, into U.S. dollars at exchange rates in effect during or at the end of each reporting period.
-Therefore, increases or decreases in the value of the U.S. dollar against major currencies will affect our operating revenues, operating income and the value of balance sheet items denominated in foreign currencies.
-We generally do not mittigate the risks associated with fluctuating exchange rates, although we may from time to time through forward contracts or other derivative instruments hedge a portion of our translational foreign currency exposure or exchange rate risks associated with material transactions which are denominated in a foreign currency.
+We earn revenue, pay expenses, own assets and incur liabilities in countries using currencies other than the U.S. dollar, including among others, the British pound, the Australian dollar, the Canadian dollar, the Argentine peso, the Chilean peso, the Euro, the New Zealand dollar, the Costa Rican colon, the Singapore dollar, the Brazilian real and the Indian rupee.
+Because our consolidated financial statements are presented in U.S. dollars, we must translate revenue, income and expenses, as well as assets and liabilities, into U.S. dollars as exchange rates in effect during or at the end of each reporting period.
+Therefore, increases or decreases in the value of balance sheet items denominated in foreign currencies.
+We generally do not mitigate the risks associated with fluctuating exchange rates, although we may from time to time through forward contracts or other derivative instruments hedge a portion of our translational foreign currency exposure or exchange rate risks associated with material transactions which are denominated in a foreign currency.
 The use of such hedging activities may not offset any or more than a portion of the adverse financial effects of unfavorable movements in foreign exchange rates over the limited time the hedges are in place.
 Accordingly, fluctuations in foreign currency exchange rates, particularly the strengthening of the U.S. dollar against major currencies, may materially affect our consolidated financial results.

 Compliance with applicable U.S. and foreign laws and regulations, such as anti-corruption laws, tax laws, foreign exchange controls and restrictions on repatriation of earnings or other similar restraints, data privacy requirements, operational resilience requirements, sustainability reporting, labor laws and anti-competition regulations increases the cost of doing business in foreign jurisdictions.
-Although we have implemented policies and procedures to comply with these laws and regulations, a violation by our employees, contractors or agents could nevertheless
+Although we have implemented policies and procedures to comply with these laws and regulations, a violation by our employees, contractors or agents could nevertheless occur.